kolodny/safetest/README.md

 #### Targeted Injecting in App

-Since Safetest is bootstrapped within the application, we can also anything into the application.
+Since Safetest is bootstrapped within the application, we can test anything into the application.
 This ensures that even seemingly complex use cases can be tested.
 Here are some examples of this:

 - Our app makes a bunch of GPRC calls and we want to test that if one of them fails the page doesn't crash.
 This isn't feasible using attempting to override the network calls unless we can understand binary.